 - While the dumplings are frying, whisk together the hot water and flour in a small bowl, ensuring they're thoroughly mixed without clumps.

 - Rearrange dumplings in a circular pattern with the dumplings pointing inward, like the spokes of a wheel.

 - Pour the flour-water slurry over the dumplings, then cover tightly with a lid.
 Steam for another 5-6 minutes.

-- With a spatula, gently lift the crispy bottom and the dumplings off of the pan and serve upside down on a plate.
+- With a spatula (fish spatulas especially work great here), gently lift the crispy bottom and the dumplings off of the pan and serve upside down on a plate.
 Alternatively, place a plate smaller than the pan on top of the dumplings, and flip the pan to release the dumplings.
 (Be careful, and allow the pan to cool a bit before you do this—it will be very hot.)
 Repeat with more dumplings if you wish.